Rotational invariance in critical planar lattice models: Consequences of Theorem

-\begin{proof}[Proof of Corollary~\ref{cor:crossing}] When one considers a quad $Q$ that remains at a distance at least $\ep$ of the boundary of $\Omega$, the result follows directly from Theorem~\ref{thm:main} and the measurability of $\mathcal C(Q)$ in the Schramm-Smirnov topology (note that the event gets rewritten as $Q\in \omega$ when $\omega$ is seen as an element of $\mathcal H$).
+\begin{proof}[Proof of Corollary~\ref{cor:crossing}] When one considers a quad~$Q$ that remains at a distance at least~$\ep$ from the boundary of~$\Omega$, the result follows directly from Corollary~\ref{cor:rotation_invariance_domain} and the measurability of~$\mathcal C(Q)$ in the Schramm-Smirnov topology.

-Now, when $1\le q<4$, to get the result without any assumption on the distance to the boundary, note that for a quad $Q$, there exists a quad $Q'$ that is such that its distance to $\partial\Omega$ is at least $\ep$, and which is in Hausdorff distance at a distance at most $2\ep$ from $Q$.
-Using the strong version of crossing estimates from \cite{DumManTas20}, we obtain easily (this type of reasoning is now classical, see for instance \cite[Lemma 3.12]{DumMan20} for an example) that
+Now, when~$1\le q<4$, to get the result without any assumption on the distance to the boundary, note that for a quad~$Q$, there exists a quad~$Q'$ whose distance to~$\partial\Omega$ is at least~$\ep$, and which is at Hausdorff distance at most~$2\ep$ from~$Q$.
+Using the strong version of crossing estimates from \cite{DumManTas20}, we easily obtain (this type of reasoning is now classical, see for instance \cite[Lemma 3.12]{DumMan20}) that

-for two constants $C>0$ and $c>0$.
-The result follows readily by first choosing $\ep$ small enough and then letting $\delta$ tend to zero and use the rotational invariance result for $Q'$. \end{proof}
+for universal constants~$c,C>0$.
+The result follows readily by first choosing~$\ep$ small enough and then letting~$\delta$ tend to zero and using the rotational invariance result for~$Q'$.\end{proof}

-\begin{proof}[Proof of Corollary~\ref{cor:connectivity correlations}] We use a conditional mixing argument due to Garban, Pete, and Schramm \cite[Section 3]{garban2013pivotal} in the case of Bernoulli percolation and that can be extended to the random-cluster model using crossing estimates.
-Consider the {\em Euclidean} ball $B_n$ of radius $n$, and its boundary $\partial B_n$.
+\begin{proof}[Proof of Corollary~\ref{cor:connectivity_correlations}] We use a conditional mixing argument due to Garban, Pete, and Schramm \cite[Section 3]{garban2013pivotal} in the case of Bernoulli percolation and that can be extended to the random-cluster model using RSW theory.
+Consider the {\em Euclidean} ball~$B_n$ of radius~$n$, and its boundary~$\partial B_n$.
 Introduce the quantities

+(The existence of $\epsilon(n)$ follows from the mixing between scales in the measure conditioned on the one arm event, which in turn follows from the RSW theory.)
 The statement of conditional mixing from \cite{garban2013pivotal} implies the following claim (in \cite{garban2013pivotal} it is stated for the four-arm event, but a similar -- in fact simpler -- argument can be performed for the one-arm event, see e.g.~Proposition 5.3 of the same paper).
-For every $\beta,\ep>0$, there exists $\eta=\eta(\beta,\ep)>0$ such that for every $\Omega$ and every $x_1,\dots,x_n$ at a distance $\ep$ of each other and of the boundary, and every partition $P$ of $(x_1,\dots,x_n)$,
+For every~$\beta,\ep>0$, there exists~$\eta=\eta(\beta,\ep)>0$ such that for every~$\Omega$ and every~$x_1,\dots,x_n$ at a distance~$\ep$ from each other and from the boundary, and every partition~$P$ of~$(x_1,\dots,x_n)$,

-where $\calE(P,B_{\eta/\delta}(x_1),\dots,B_{\eta/\delta}(x_n))$ is the event that the balls $B_{\eta/\delta}(x_i)$ are connected to each other if and only if they belong to the same element of the partition $P$.
+where~$\calE(P,B_{\eta/\delta}(x_1),\dots,B_{\eta/\delta}(x_n))$ is the event that the balls~$B_{\eta/\delta}(x_i)$ are connected to each other if and only if they belong to the same element of the partition~$P$.
 The same formula applies in the rotated measure.